bomsy/bomsy.github.io/_posts/2017-09-28-how-we-use-babel.md

 ---
 layout: post
-title: how we use babel - empty lines
+title: how we use babel in firefox debugger  - empty lines
 published: false
 comments: true
 ---

 The firefox debugger has undergone a massive rewrite in the last two years<!--more-->,  moving away from old mozilla specific technologies like XUL etc, to more morden technologies like React, webpack and *babel*.

 *Babel* is a tool for compiling Javascript into Javascript.
 It generates an Abstract Syntax Tree (AST) which can be transformed, transversed or manipulated in various ways for use.
 Babel  and AST's have played a major part in growth of the mordern web tooling ecosystem.
 For in depth details see placeholder for babel docs